kthelgason/instagram-slackbot/README.md

     POST_URL=<post url> COMMAND_TOKEN=<command token> lein run

-Once you have the server running it will listen for requests on `/clj` end-point.
-It is made to accept slack command (with clojure to evaluate in the "text" field).
-The evaluated result is sent out to the POST url on the same channel on which it was received.
+## Recieving Instagram notifications

+Check out the Instagram [docs](https://instagram.com/developer/realtime/) for information on how to do this.
+The `callback_url` that should be supplied to instagram is `http://yourapp.com/handle-subscription`.

 ## Slack Configuration
-Create two integrations:

- - Slash Command - Make it post to wherever your server is running: http://myhost.com/clj and note down the COMMAND_TOKEN.
+Create an integration in the Slack web interface:

  - Incoming Webhook - Create a new Incoming Webhook, notedown its POST_URL.

 ## License

-Copyright © 2014 Uday Verma.
+Copyright © 2015 Kári Tristan Helgason.
 Licensed under the same terms as Clojure (EPL).